jakekara/jakekara.github.io-2017/_posts/2017-10-08-plottools.md

 calling methods to give it an SVG element on the DOM to draw in, and two scales, for X and Y.

-Any d3.scale will work -- d3.scaleLinear, d3.scaleTime.
+Any D3.scale will work -- D3.scaleLinear, D3.scaleTime.
 Since I'm not
-trying to recreate or abstract any d3 components.
+trying to recreate or abstract any D3 components.
 You must set the scale's domain based on your min and max data values, but plotter takes care of the domain, which is based on the SVG dimensions.
 Since plotter remaps the domain each time it redraws, this tool set gives you responsive graphics _almost_ for free.

-__"Almost" free responsiveness:__  _Right now you have to call the draw method to redraw, but I will make that automatic._
+***On "Almost" free responsiveness:*** _Right now you have to call the draw method to redraw, but I will make that automatic._

 ## Adding drawables